Droei/Procedural-Infinite-Dungeon-Unity-Asset/readme.md

 *Altough the projects algorithm is already completed the demo scene is still pending, once that is completed a working built will be released on the Unity asset store!
-Please note the current prefabs will likely not work yet in your project!*
+Please note the current prefabs available in the project won't work in your project!*

 # Infinite Procedural Dungeon Generator (Scriptable Objects)
 This is my first public open-source project.
 Feedback on code quality or structure is very welcome.